Travel Reservation Hotline

 Rio de Janeiro Beaches

-Beaches around the world have different rules, and on the Rio beaches, less is more!
-It’s called the ‘Brazilian bikini.
-All genders wear as little as possible, from Speedos to small 2-piece swimsuits; however, going topless is not looked upon well.
+Beaches around the world have varied rules about clothing.
+On the Rio beaches, less is more!
+All genders wear as little as possible, but going topless is not looked upon well.

 Prainha Beach